Parking Lot Falls

 Premises liability law holds property owners and managers accountable for accidents that happen on their property.
 This includes not only buildings, but also outdoor areas like parking lots.
 This means that if you sustain serious injuries because of a slip and fall accident in a parking lot or garage, you may be entitled to compensation.
 However, liability in these kinds of cases usually depends on the circumstances of the accident as well as who is legally responsible for the upkeep of the parking lot.
 Sometimes the property owner retains control of the parking area.
 However, sometimes the businesses that lease nearby buildings may also be responsible for the lot.

 If you slip and fall in a parking lot, then you may be able to recover compensation from the owner’s insurance company or through a personal injury lawsuit.
 However, insurance adjusters may try to deny or minimize your claim, often by attempting to shift the blame onto you.
 A qualified slip and fall attorney from McArthur Law Firm can assist you in gathering evidence and filing a claim.
-For more than 35 years, our lawyers have been helping injury victims stand up to insurance companies and fight for their right to compensation.
+Our lawyers have been helping injury victims stand up to insurance companies and fight for their right to compensation.
+We bring 200 years of combined experience to each claim.
 If you have questions about your legal options after a fall in a parking lot, our attorneys can get you answers.

 What are Common Slip and Fall Hazards in Parking Lots?